Please note that Tapas no longer supports Internet Explorer.

 “What did you say?”

-"This is something I learned through Australian football.
-When you give someone advice, the person who needs that advice most is usually yourself."
+“This is something I learned playing Australian football.
+When you give someone advice, the person who needs that advice most is usually yourself.”

 At that moment, irritation so strong my cheek twitched seized me.
 My own reaction told me everything.
 Much as I didn’t want to admit it, I knew he’d hit the mark.

-Perhaps reading something in my stiff expression, Qasim produced a notepad as if by magic and ran his pen across it.
+Perhaps reading something in my stiff expression, Qasim produced a notepad as if by magic and scribbled something on it.
 Why did competent people always have notepads hidden on them?

 “This is my contact information.
 Whether you change your mind or not, please get in touch.”